 There are three formal assessment periods during which examinations take place, January, May and June, and August.
+Only students who take units outside this Department will need to sit exams.
+Education units are all assessed without exams.

-Marking and feedback
+[Marking and feedback](#)